Questions? AskAuckland

 (ii) be accompanied by further evidence in support of the application.

-e There will be no adjustment to the student’s tuition fees.
-If there is a variation between charges payable in respect of the substitute and the substituted course, the student will be required to pay only the difference in those charges.
+d A course substitution may result in an adjustment to the student’s tuition fees.
+If there is a variation between charges payable in respect of the original and the substituted course, the student will either be required to pay the difference in those charges if the tuition fee for the substituted course is higher or receive a partial credit if the tuition fee for the substituted course is lower.

 Withdrawals